What’s the problem with homemade laundry detergent, you ask? It turns out, there are many.

 That’s definitely what the laundry product manufacturers want us to think.

-However, I can’t tell you how much better I’ve felt since I’ve started eliminating synthetic fragrances from my household over the last few years (whenever possible).
+However, I can’t tell you how much better I’ve felt since I’ve started eliminating synthetic fragrances from my household.

 I used to suffer from headaches at least a few times a week and almost constant allergies and sinus infections.